rajeevk022/AI_image/README.md

 - `SMTP_PASSWORD` – password for SMTP authentication.
 - `SMTP_SSL` – set to `1` to use SMTPS (optional).

+You can place these values in a `.env` file in the project root.
+Both the Streamlit app and the background email scheduler load this file automatically.

 Email recipients entered in the UI must be valid addresses.
 Invalid addresses will be highlighted before sending or scheduling.